 Special Reasons and the Law

-In some driving offence cases, there may be exceptional circumstances that led to you committing a motoring offence, including drink driving, driving in an emergency or driving without insurance.
+There are many different types of motoring offences, including drink driving, driving in an emergency or driving without insurance, with which you might be charged.
+In some driving offence cases, the court hears that there were exceptional circumstances that led to the person committing a motoring offence.
 These are called ‘special reasons’ and may result in a lighter penalty, or no form of punishment at all from the courts.

-There are four minimum criteria that must be met in order for the court to accept that there are ‘special reasons’ for you committing the offence.
+There are four minimum criteria that must be met in order for the court to accept that there are ‘special reasons’ for the commission of the offence.
 A matter must:

 In some instances, the court will take into account a person’s personal circumstances when deciding on the length of the disqualification that will be imposed.
 However, mitigating circumstances of a personal nature will not prevent the imposition of a mandatory disqualification, nor will it reduce the length of the ban below any minimum period that must be imposed.